AloyBanerjee/AI-Gen-AI-Coding/README.md

 ## Special Thanks

-Special thanks to Krish , Akshay, Avi and other active contributor in youtube and other platform for continuously sharing knowledge
+Special thanks to Krish, Nitish, Akshay, Avi and all other active contributor in youtube and other platform for continuously sharing knowledge. i am deeply following their work and keep on learning from it.
+This repo is just a collection of few things I tried for my own, following the tutorials and other open source available in the internet.

 ## Contact